scaleconf/scaleconf.org/content/sponsors.md

 * Logo on promotional items bag
 * Prominent position on website landing page
 * Company name or logo on lanyard
-* Ten conference tickets
+* 10 conference tickets

 +Gold
 * Company name in press releases
 * Company name or logo on lanyard insert
 * Logo on event t-shirts (back)
-* Two Banners in main hall
+* 2 banners in main hall
 * Exhibition space at the back of the main hall (3m x 3m)
 * Company logo on website footer
 * Custom content on website sponsors page